Sami Bouhoudane

-Sami Bouhoudane (سامي بوهودان; born 13 January 2008) is a Dutch professional footballer who plays as a striker for club Jong PSV.
+Sami Bouhoudane (سامي بوهودان; born 13 January 2008) is a professional footballer who plays as a striker for club Jong PSV.
+Born in the Netherlands, he is a youth international for Morocco.

+Early life

+Born in Bergen op Zoom in the Netherlands, Bouhoudane is of Moroccan descent.

 Club career

-Bouhoudane is a youth product of PSV and worked his way up all their youth categories.
-On 26 August 2022, then 14-year old Bouhoudane signed a pre-contract with PSV starting 14 January 2023 when he turned 15 until 2026.
-He made his professional debut with Jong PSV as a substitute in a 3–0 loss to Jong Ajax in the Eerste Divisie, and aged 16 years and 52 days was PSV's youngest debutant in that competition.
-On 10 July 2025, he extended his contract with PSV until 2027.
+Bouhoudane is a PSV academy graduate who progressed through the club's youth system.
+On 26 August 2022, aged 14, he signed a pre‑contract with the club to take effect from 14 January 2023, the day after his 15th birthday, running until 2026.
+Bouhoudane made his professional debut for Jong PSV as a substitute in a 3–0 loss to Jong Ajax in the Eerste Divisie.
+Aged 16 years and 52 days, he became PSV's youngest debutant in the competition.
+On 10 July 2025, he extended his contract with the club until 2027.

 International career

-Born in the Netherlands, Bouhoudane is of Moroccan descent.
 In August 2024, he was first called up to the Netherlands U18s.

+On 13 March 2026, Bouhoudane received approval from FIFA to switch his international allegiance to the Morocco national team.
+He was called up to the Morocco U23 a couple of weeks later for a set of friendlies.